vanHeemstraPictures/index/README.md

 Other organizations are:

-- van Heemstra Designs [https://github.com/vanHeemstraDesigns]: specializing in design, such as Digital Drawing and Painting
+- [van Heemstra Designs](https://github.com/vanHeemstraDesigns/index/): specializing in design, such as Digital Drawing and Painting

-- van Heemstra Systems [https://github.com/vanHeemstraSystems/index/]: specializing in IT, such as DevOps
+- [van Heemstra Systems](https://github.com/vanHeemstraSystems/index/): specializing in IT, such as DevOps